Photo: Chris Meck

 All classes except Creative Movement and Adult levels.
 Pre-Ballet I, Pre-Ballet II, Ballet I, and Ballet II are in only one show.
 Select Theater Dance classes are also only in one show.
 All Contemporary Dance classes, select Theater Dance classes, Ballet IIIA and up, and Boys Ballet are in all shows.
 This year’s chosen ballet is Cinderella.
 All ballet classes will perform excerpts from this ballet.
-The Theater and Contemporary theme is TBA.
+The Theater Dance theme is Annie, and the Contemporary Dance classes will perform a section inspired by the seasons.
 Read this post to see in which show(s) classes are performing.

 When is it?